Influenza or the “Flu”

 Flu or influenza is characterized by the abrupt onset of fever, headache, muscle aches, sore throat and cough.
 Unlike other common respiratory illnesses, flu can be severely debilitating for a number of days resulting in inability to work or carry on with normal activities.
 Since flu is caused by a virus, general antibiotics cannot shorten the length or severity of illness but certain antiviral antibiotics can help to prevent or treat it.

-It is now recommended that any person over 6 months of age who does not have contra-indication to getting the flu vaccine should get it.
+Who should take the flu vaccine? – It is now recommended that any person over 6 months of age who does not have contra-indication to getting the flu vaccine should get it.
 The vaccine is considered safe, and has minimal side effects.
 The vaccine causes antibodies to reach their full protective levels within two weeks.
 It is safe and effective for children over 6 months of age.
 Because children’s immune systems are not as developed as adults, previously unimmunized children from 6 months to 8 years of age should receive two injections a month apart to achieve full protection.

 The vaccine is considered safe to use at any stage of pregnancy and because pregnant women can have more severe illness from the flu, they are strongly recommended to get the flu vaccine.
 This will prevent flu in pregnancy and also minimize risk of flu in the baby since a baby less than 6 months old is not eligible to get the flu vaccine.

 Who should not get the flu vaccine?
 Anyone with a severe allergy to previous dose of the flu vaccine should not get it.
 Egg allergy is no longer a contra-indication to getting the flu vaccine.
 Please discuss with your nurse or doctor if you have a history of severe egg allergy.
 These persons can get the flu vaccine with special precautions.